 Flavor and Uses: It hints of smokiness and is best drizzled into smoothies or yogurts, and even chiles.
 Calories are the same as sugar for blackstrap molasses; regular molasses weighs in the same as agave and honey, 60 calories per tablespoon.

-Pro: Calorie-free and natural, it comes from the stevia plant.
-It’s sweeter than sugar, so you don’t need to use much.
+Pro: It comes from the stevia plant.
+“It has fewer calories than sugar, and may be a great alternative for people on low calorie or low carb diets,” Beckerman said.
+It may also have less of an impact on your blood sugar than regular sugar, she said.
+Plus, it’s sweeter than sugar, so you don’t need to use much.
 “It seems to have no side effects, and is a better choice than Splenda and friends,” says Giovinazzo.

 Con: Sometimes it’s chemically processed and mixed with sugar alcohol, which can cause diarrhea and indigestion, and may account for an unpleasant after-taste that some notice.
 Check the labels.
 Truvia is both erythritol (a sugar alcohol) and stevia.
 SweetLeaf is a better choice, she says.
 “It contains stevia and inulin (a prebiotic fiber).
 I’m not opposed to the inulin being in there!”